I'm Ravenari, the host of Wildspeak.com

 a green tea taster, to a supervisor/trainer at Toys 'R' Us, to a radio broadcaster, and

 a librarian in an architecture firm.
 Right now, I am a professional writer and maintain this website and do my spiritual artwork as a way of furthering my spiritual vocation.
 I have an incurable genetic neuroendocrine cancer, among many other things, but sometimes life is like that!
 Life has taken me everywhere, once or twice.

 I also enjoy bushwalking, researching everything and anything, media studies,

 being a reclusive, introverted nerd, healing and growing, never letting myself be stagnant.

-Wildspeak.com was always intended to be an animal guide / symbolism dictionary,
+Wildspeak.com was always intended to be an animal teacher / symbolism dictionary,

 one that generally focused on unusual animals